Optimizing Heat Alert Issuance with Reinforcement Learning: BROACH: An RL Environment for Optimizing Heat Alert Issuance

 \subsection{The State Space}

-\cref{tab:state_space} summarizes the variables used in the state space of the MDP.
 Recall that the state space can be factorized as $s_t=(\xi_t, x_t)$, where $\xi_t$ is the exogenous component and $x_t$ is the endogenous component.
-The exogenous component contains the quantile value of the day's observed heat index (QHI)---within each county across warm seasons for all the years.
-Using the QHI allows us to account for long-term climate adaptation.
-Note that in addition to alert fatigue, time-varying factors that can modify the effect of heat on hospitalizations and the effectiveness of heat alerts include the relative heat compared to recent days \citep{heo_distributed_lags_2019}, and the timing of heat waves within the warm season \citep{anderson_heat_2011}.
-Therefore, the QHI is complemented in our state space by the day of summer and a weekend indicator, as well as an excess heat variable, which we define as the difference between the QHI and the average of the last three days' QHI, a time window informed by the literature on heat waves and health \citep{metzger_heat_waves_2010}.
+The exogenous component contains the quantile value of the day's observed heat index (QHI)---within each county across warm seasons for all the years---which allows us to account for long-term climate adaptation.
+It also contains time-varying factors which can modify the heat-health relationship \cite{heo_distributed_lags_2019, anderson_heat_2011}: day of summer (which is equivalent to $t$), weekend status, and excess heat compared to the last three days.
 The endogenous component contains the number of heat alerts issued in the last 14 days, an indicator of whether a heat alert was issued yesterday, and the remaining alert budget for that episode.